Chinese paddlefish: Description

 The Chinese paddlefish had a white underbelly, and its back and head were grey.
 Its dorsal and anal fins were situated considerably far back on the body.
 The paddle-like rostrum was narrow and pointed, and was between a quarter and up to a third of total body length.
 Its eyes were small and round.
 The tail fin was heterocercal (spine extending into the upper lobe), with the lower lobe being well developed.
 The skull is more elongate and narrower than that of the American paddlefish, and lacks the sculpturing present on the skull bones of other paddlefish, with the stellate (star-shaped) bones on the rostrum less numerous than those of the American paddlefish.
 The teeth were small, sharp, canine shaped and inward curling, and became proportionally smaller relative to the jaw during growth, and in mature adults were completely fused into the bone.
 Compared to Polyodon, the jaws were shorter, and had a proportionately narrower gape, and unlike the American paddlefish, but similar to fossil paddlefish, the upper jaw was not firmly attached to the braincase.
 Like other paddlefish, the skeleton was largely cartilaginous.
 The body lacked scales, except for small scales in the caudal peduncle and caudal fin.

 Juveniles attained a weight of around 1 to 1.5 kg by their first winter and a length of 1 m and a weight of about 3.3 kg by the time they were a year old.
 Beyond this length, proportional weight gain relative to body length dramatically increased, reaching a weight of about 12.5 kg by the time they were around 1.5 m long.
 They reached sexual maturity at a weight of around 25 kg.
-The maximum length of the Chinese paddlefish is often quoted as 7 m, with this estimate apparently being given by C. Ping (1931), though according to Grande and Bemis (1991), specimens over 3 m had not been definitively measured.
-Ping recorded that fishermen in Nanjing caught a Chinese paddlefish with a length of 7 m and a weight of 907 kg.
-FishBase and World Wide Fund for Nature gives a conservative maximum weight of 300–500 kg.
 Female fish are suggested to have grown larger than male fish once sexually mature, though they grew at similar rates prior to this.
-The lifespan has been estimated at 29–38 years, though the theoretical maximum lifespan is likely to have been significantly higher, as the estimate reflects anthropogenic impacts on the population.